 Potassium is the key component to making your heart beat.
 It plays a part in getting blood to circulate throughout your body.
 This is because it helps to move your muscle, including cardiac muscles.
 It also helps in filtering blood in the kidneys and in keeping your nerves functional.

-Potassium has a homeostatic function.
+This nutrient has a homeostatic function.
 It maintains a balanced gas exchange (O2 and CO2) between the blood vessels and alveoli in the lungs.
 Another way it keeps the body in a state of balance is by maintaining and constant body temperature.